SoftwareAG/c8y-docs/content/concepts/interfacing-devices.md

 {{< c8y-admon-related >}}

 - [Getting started > Technical concepts > {{< product-c8y-iot >}}´s domain model](/concepts/domain-model) for understanding the data structures exchanged between agents and the {{< product-c8y-iot >}} core.
-- [Device Management > Device integration](/device-integration) for understanding in detail how to develop agent software using the REST or MQTT protocols.
+- [Device management & connectivity > Device integration](/device-integration) for understanding in detail how to develop agent software using the REST or MQTT protocols.
 - [REST implementation](https://{{< domain-c8y >}}/api/core/#section/REST-implementation) in the {{< openapi >}}, for a detailed specification of the interfaces between agents and the {{< product-c8y-iot >}} core.

 {{< /c8y-admon-related >}}